Lessons from a really bad movie on how to tap into consumer needs.

 The speed at which the movie Sharknado has entered the pop culture conversation is blowing my mind.

-This is a low budget disaster movie that aired on the Syfy channel in July with D-list actors (Tara Reid and Ian Ziering aka Steve Sanders of 90210) and a writer named Thunder who came up with the following plot: a freak hurricane lifts sharks out of the ocean and drops them in LA where “nature’s deadliest killer rules sea, land, and air as thousands of sharks terrorize the waterlogged populace.”
+This is a low budget disaster movie that aired on the Syfy channel in July with D-list actors (Tara Reid and Ian Ziering aka Steve Sanders of 90210) and a writer named Thunder who came up with the following plot: an unexpected hurricane lifts sharks out of the ocean and drops them in LA where “nature’s deadliest killer rules sea, land, and air as thousands of sharks terrorize the waterlogged populace.”
 (IMDb.com)

 I know, how can one possibly resist!